Find the Best Termite Inspection Companies for Your Business

 Understanding the Termite Threat in Antioch

 Antioch's climate and environment make it a prime location for termite activity.
-The two primary species of concern are subterranean termites and drywood termites1.
+The two primary species of concern are subterranean termites and drywood termites.
 Each has distinct behaviors and signs, making a professional evaluation vital.

 What Does a Termite Inspector Look For?